W o m e n ' s C y c l i n g

 In order to run the beginner women's races, a minimum of 20 riders must preregister for both the beginner AND cat 4 women's races.

 New racers should consult the race flyer (linked above) for complete information about license requirements (one-day licenses may be purchased at each event), race number rental or purchase, and links to online preregistration.

 POST-RACE COACHING/MENTORING CLINICS

 Coaching clinics are sponsored by the WSBA at early season races specifically to help cat 4 women build their racing skills and understanding.
 Local coaches and expert riders will carefully watch the race (from the lead car in road races) and then offer post-race feedback on the elements of the race, including team tactics, bike handling, and other components that make up the race.
-The 2013 schedule of clinic dates and leaders (who will enlist help from their teammates so racers hear multiple viewpoints) is:
+The 2014 schedule of clinic dates and leaders (who will enlist help from their teammates so racers hear multiple viewpoints) is under development.